mfederczuk/t3m/docs/undefined-branches.md

 Next: [8.
 Alternative Branch Names for Documents](alternative-document-branch-names.md)

 Undefined branches are branches that have no rules applied to them.
-They may be used for any reason, in any way.
+They MAY be used for any reason, in any way.

 A branch is considered to be undefined if it isn't a previously described branch and if one of the following cases
 applies: